IQ404/study-notes/README.md

   `1` there means there is only one source code we want to set. ❓ How does a shader with multiple parts of source code works?

-  Since it can have multiple source code, it then receives a pointer to an array of pointers each pointing to a character array (in our case there is `&src`).
+  Since it can have multiple source code, it then receives a pointer to an array of pointers each pointing to a character array (in our case this is `&src`).

   It then receives a pointer to an array of `int` each specifying the length of its corresponding character array (here if the `int` is negative, it means that the crresponding source code character array is null-terminated).
 In our case we pass `nullptr` (equivalent to `NULL`), which means all the source code character arrays are null-terminated (in our case there is only one source code).